uksrc/uksrc.github.io/README.md

 - https://www.markdownguide.org/getting-started/
 - https://www.markdownguide.org/cheat-sheet/

 - copy and edit the Fontal matter into the top of the page.
-The text between the --- is not rendered on the webpage. ront matter allows page-specific variables to be included at the top of a page.
+The text between the --- is not rendered on the webpage.
+The frontal matter allows page-specific variables to be included at the top of a page.

  ![image](https://github.com/uksrc/uksrc.github.io/assets/60702218/d58d824f-2bea-4e72-a35b-9b50e24655ea)

 ---
 title:  "title"
 layout: single
 sidebar:
   nav: "docs"